European Rewilding Network

 Results you aim to accomplish in 10 years from now on: To demonstrate the necessity of rewilding in fighting climate and biodiversity crises; to show that our wider model answers national questions on net zero emissions, biodiversity restoration, and food production; to contribute to redefining rural society and the broader conservation movement.

-Results so far: After becoming the first major UK rewilding project to secure government funding through its CSS scheme, our major achievements have included reintroducing our first species (Eurasian Beaver), conducting a broad baseline survey, and significant levels of positive stakeholder engagement and media coverage
+Results so far: After becoming the first major UK rewilding project to secure government funding through its CSS scheme, major achievements have included the reintroduction of Eurasian Beaver, conducting a broad baseline survey, and significant levels of positive stakeholder engagement and media coverage (including the BBC’s Springwatch).

 Exchange